-Please be advised that Grants.gov provides the following notice with respect to form field limitations and special characters: https://www.grants.gov/web/grants/applicants/submitting-utf-8-special-characters.html.
+Please be advised that Grants.gov provides the following notice with respect to form field limitations and special characters: Submitting UTF-8 Special Characters | GRANTS.GOV.

 4. Verify submission was successful.

 Applicants should save and print evidence of an electronic submission made at Grants.gov.
 Applicants can expect to receive multiple emails regarding the status of their submission.
 Since email communication can be unreliable, applicants must proactively check on the status of their application if they do not receive email notifications within a day of submission.